BRIEF SUMMARY AND INTRODUCTION: Until just a few

 heavy criticism for the Proposed Regulations, which Congress

-order the IRS not to finalize or implement before July, 1,
+ordered the IRS not to finalize or implement before July, 1,

 1998.
 The IRS has not to this date set forth any new Proposed

-Regulations or other pronouncements on this controversial subject,
+Regulations or other pronouncements on this controversial

-and has never implemented the Proposed Regulations.
+subject, and has never implemented the Proposed Regulations.

 As a general rule, many tax practitioners today believe